FMJansen/fmjansen.com/about.md

 </div>

-In my spare time I listen to music almost constantly, read books ([Murakami’s _Kafka on the Shore_](https://www.goodreads.com/book/show/4929.Kafka_on_the_Shore) and [Tolstoy’s _War and Peace_](https://www.goodreads.com/book/show/656.War_and_Peace) are among my favorites) visit museums and botanical gardens as much as possible and ride my racing bike (although that mostly happens in the summer, so I won’t win the _Tour de France_ anytime soon).
-Last but not least, I tend to my plants, like my basilicum which reached a height of 96 centimeters once.
+In my spare time I listen to music almost constantly, read books visit museums and botanical gardens as often as possible and ride my racing bike (although that mostly happens in the summer, so I won’t win the _Tour de France_ anytime soon).
+Last but not least, I tend to my plants, like my basilicum which reached a height of 96 centimeters once 😎.

----

-## My strengths and skills

-I hate boasting about myself, but if there’s a place for it, it’s probably in a portfolio.
-So, here’s a list of things which I like to think I’m quite good at.
-- **Design methods:** qualitative interviews, contextmapping, service design, Vision in Product design, circular product/service design, observations, questionnaires, usability testing
-- **Prototyping:** Arduino, soldering, basic circuiting, 3D-printing with Ultimaker, laser cutting, basic turning & milling
-- **Documenting:** taking notes, photography (and editing in Adobe Lightroom), making presentation movies (using Adobe Premiere Pro), visualising, copywriting in English (C2) and Dutch (native), SolidWorks & KeyShot
-- **Project management:** setting priorities, leading meetings, giving constructive feedback, presenting, keeping people up-to-date/in the loop, budgeting
-- **Graphic & interface design:** Adobe Illustrator, InDesign, Photoshop, Sketch
-- **Coding, programming & hosting:** HTML, CSS, JS, PHP, Python, Git, Nginx, Apache, Let‘s Encrypt

----

-## Skill gaps

-Luckily, I’m not perfect (yet).
-Some skills I lack and want to learn are:
-- Creative facilitation
-- Marketing
-- Wayfinding design
-- Interior design
-- Statistical analysis

----

-## Resume

-This page should give a good feel for who I am, but who can resist a good old resume in PDF format?
-I know I can’t, so you can download that here:

-<a href="/Resume_Floris_Jansen-fmjansen.nl.pdf" class="button"
-  style="--background: #fff;">Download Floris’ resume</a>